Raptors overwhelm Nets 150-122 to finish first-round sweep

 LAKE BUENA VISTA, Fla.
+(AP) — Kyle Lowry limped off the floor in the first quarter and the Toronto Raptors will surely need their point guard in the next round.

+Not Sunday.
+Not when they simply unleashed the best bench effort in NBA history.

-(AP) — Norman Powell scored 29 points, fellow reserve Serge Ibaka added 27 points and 15 rebounds and the Toronto Raptors steamrolled into the Eastern Conference semifinals by routing the Brooklyn Nets 150-122 on Sunday to complete a four-game sweep.
+Norman Powell scored 29 points, fellow reserve Serge Ibaka added 27 points and 15 rebounds and the Raptors steamrolled into the Eastern Conference semifinals by routing the Brooklyn Nets 150-122 to complete a four-game sweep.

+The Raptors got 100 points off their bench, most in any game since official starters began being tracked in 1970-71, according to Elias.
+No bench had scored more than 94 in the regular season or 86 in the postseason.

+“I think we just have confidence in each and every one of us that step on the floor and we work on offense,” Powell said.
+“I don’t think it really matters who’s in the game.”

-The Raptors lost Kyle Lowry to an ankle injury in the first quarter but the defending NBA champions had more than enough depth and power left to wrap up the first sweep in franchise history and set up a series with the Boston Celtics.
+The Raptors lost Lowry to a foot injury in the first quarter but the defending NBA champions had more than enough depth and power left to wrap up the first sweep in franchise history and set up a series with the Boston Celtics.

 Boston, seeded third, ousted Philadelphia in four games.
+The series will start Thursday.

 Pascal Siakam had 20 points and 10 assists for the Raptors.
 They upped their record to 11-1 in the bubble and made it clear it won’t be easy to knock them off their spot atop the NBA.